 We recently hosted a webinar with Staci where we did a deep-dive into this topic.
-If you'd like to listen to the conversation, enter your email here to get a copy of the recording.
+If you'd like to listen to the conversation, click here to access the recording.

 You don't want to miss this post - it's packed with useful tips and a template to help you map out your new offerings.
 Keep reading to learn all about how to create a program that will help you attract the right people while keeping your members engaged!

 Promotions, referral programs, and discounts can only get us so far at the beginning of the year.
 Continued engagement in our classes and services depends on the recipe of offerings we build, execute and evaluate throughout the year.

 When we try something different inside or outside of our facilities, we can turn not only the heads of new clients but pique the interest and curiosity of our current clients as well.